frida/frida/CONTRIBUTING.md

 ### Rule

-If the `if` statement has one-line blocks but those lines are broken for length, it needs curly braces.
+When an `if` statement has single-statement bodies but any of them exceed the maximum line length, curly braces must be used.

 #### Wrong